 almost 3 years by Rita Erlich 4 / 5We were so lucky to get there for the last tour of the year.
 Be prepared: these gardens aren't conventional gardens at all.
 You can't go in on your own, you have to join a tour, and you must either read the crib in English, or understand French (which is not unreasonable in France).
 The various themes form a wonderful commentary on what gardens mean and have meant through history (from the sacred wood that recalls the Romans and even earlier times) to the rose garden and the Japanese tree garden.
 What was so striking about them for me is that the gardens were so much part of the traditions of people organising and reorganising plants.
 And they were so much part of their landscape, reflecting the river and the stone of the old part of Terrasson.
 You have to respond on both imaginative and emotional levels to these gardens, you don't get much from them if you expect conventional formal French or landscaped English gardens.

-about 3 years by Graham Harrison 3 / 5This is not a garden, it is a landscape.
+over 3 years by Graham Harrison 3 / 5This is not a garden, it is a landscape.
 There is a minimalist number of plants, mainly woodland, but with spatterings of herbaceous perennials.
 The Rose garden has a modern twist with the use of what I can only describe as metal scaffolding which unfortunately simply took away the beauty of the actual roses.
 I liked the water features, of which there was plenty and did aim to link the garden together.
 I was confused by the white metal ribbon running through the trees at the start of the garden.
 Unfortunately, you can't just turn up, buy a ticket and enter the garden.
 Instead, you have to be taken around by a guide, who only spoke French and nothing at all in English.
 However, they were helpful to provide an English presentation of the tour on request which was provided in a plastic folder.
 It was not until the tour was over was there any chance just to find a place and stop, sit and take in the surroundings which ultimately meant just sitting looking across the local town, which from the garden offered impressive views of the rooftops and Abbey.
 It seems there is a missed opportunity here and I was disappointed at the lack of plants and flowers.
 Perhaps I had come too early in the season, although early June I would have expected more.

 almost 4 years by Michelle 4 / 5Stunning place.
 Remove all your concepts of what constitutes a 'garden' and appreciate it for what it is - modern gardening.
 The design takes into account the terrain and really makes the most of the expansive views over the town.
 The water features and canals are beautiful - the children loved them.
 A thoughtful and reflective place.